stacksjs/stacks/README.md

 npx degit meemalabs/vue-component-library-starter my-awesome-vue-component-library cd my-awesome-vue-component-library

+# ensure you also now update your vite.config.ts with your library name

-pnpm i # if you don't have pnpm installed, run `npm i -g pnpm` pnpm dev # starts the local server at http://localhost:3333/ & watches for changes pnpm build # builds the library for production-ready use
+ # if you don't have pnpm installed, run `npm i -g pnpm`
+pnpm i # install all deps
+pnpm dev # starts the local server at http://localhost:3333 & watches for changes pnpm build # builds the library for production-ready use
 ```